 The British orthopaedic surgeon Sir John Charnley developed the prototype for the hip endoprostheses still used today.
 The prototype consisted of a small metal head, and a socket made of Teflon, which was later substituted with polyethylene.
 In 1958 Charnley carried out the first implantation of a total hip replacement (THR) using ‘acrylic cement’ (polymethylmethacrylate – PMMA for short).

 Bone cements based on PMMA have been used since then to anchor endoprostheses.
-This was followed in 1972 by the first bone cement with added antibiotic to protect the endoprosthesis against infection.
+This was followed in 1972 by the first bone cement with added antibiotic to support infection prophylaxis of the endoprosthesis.